 It’s a good practice to include some kind of cleaning process between multiple test cases.
 The usual way to do that with Appium is to either use the

 resetApp() function, which effectively re-installs the app being tested.
 In some cases simply killing the app process on the device through

 Different syntax versions for these commands can be found here.

-You can also end a test case with
+You can also finish a test case with

-driver.quit and then create a new webdriver for the next one, but keep in mind that this will cause your test runs in Testdroid Cloud to separate each test case into its own test session.
-We recommend bundling up your cases to use the same webdriver instance throughout your test suite, as your tests will then be bundled neatly inside a single session also in the Cloud.
+driver.quit and then create a new Webdriver for the next one, but keep in mind that this will cause your test runs in Bitbar Testing to separate each test case into its own test session.
+We recommend bundling up your cases to use the same Webdriver instance throughout your test suite, as your tests will then be bundled neatly inside a single session also in the Cloud.
 This way it will be easier to look at your test results as well!

 Stay tuned – more insightful and useful tips for Appium coming out soon in our blog series.

 Learn all the basics about Appium, how to set it up and how to use it for mobile app testing.Download